freddycoder/CRUDAngular.NET/Readme.md

-# CRUD Angular 19 .NET 8.0
+# CRUD Angular & dotnet

 ## Description

 ## Notes

 This repos was originaly created from to youtube video using .net 6 and angular 14.
 This is a simple CRUD app.
-With time that pass, the projet got updated to .net 8 and angular 19.
+With time that pass, the projet got updated to .net 9 and angular 20.

 ### Videos